Do I Need Insurance to Rent a Car? What Is the Best Practice?

 Did you find the article helpful?
 Leave a comment below and let us know!

 Yes, standard car insurance policies do cover rental cars.
 But here are some instances where a regular policy just won’t cut it:

-- Standard auto insurance doesn’t provide coverage to rental cars if they’re traveling abroad.
+- Standard auto insurance doesn’t provide coverage for rental cars if they’re traveling abroad.

 - Auto insurance will cover liabilities if you get in an accident but won’t cover loss of income.